JupiterOne-Archives/docs-old/docs/jupiterone-data-security.md

 allows us to deploy security patches within minutes of identification and remediation of an issue.

-You can review the JupiterOne [policies and procedures](https://psp.jptr.one/) for more details on the JupiterOne operational, infrastructure, and software development security.
+You can review the JupiterOne [data model](jupiterone-data-model.md) and [policies and procedures](https://psp.jptr.one/) for more details on the JupiterOne operational, infrastructure, and software development security.

 ## Application Access